 Your doctor may tell you to stop using methylphenidate patches from time to time to see if the medication is still needed.
 Follow these directions carefully.

-While you are wearing the patch, keep that hip away from direct sources of heat such as heating pads, electric blankets, and heated waterbeds.
+While you are wearing the patch, do not use direct sources of heat such as hair dryers, heating pads, electric blankets, and heated waterbeds.

 To apply the patch, follow these steps: